asreview/asreview/docs/source/quicktour.rst

 Quick Tour
 ==========

-This is a introduction in the ASReview LAB software.
-ASReview LAB is the user- friendly frontend for active learning in systematic reviews.
+This is a quick tour in using the ASReview LAB software, which is the user- friendly frontend for active learning in systematic reviews.
+If you encounter any issues during the process, first consult the Frequently Asked Questions [REF NEEDED] or the Troubleshooting [REF NEEDED] pages.
+If you cannot find your problem, we ask you to file an issue via Github [REF NEEDED].

 .. contents:: Table of Contents